DanielDaCosta/sentence-generator/README.md

 You can build your own senteces own the *senteces.json* file, choosing your own variables.
 You then can set the values of each variables, and changing the NLG intensity.

+## References & Acnknoledgments

+Special Thanks to @Jitta and his [Git Rebo](https://github.com/jitta/Natural-Language-Generation), for the base idea of the preject